-Applications will be assessed by members of Bristol City Council's Arts and Events team supported by trained freelance assessors.
-Applications are assessed using a clear scoring system outlined below in the 'How your application will be scored' section on page 29.
+Applications will be assessed by members of Bristol City Council's Arts and Events team and sometimes trained freelance assessors.
+Applications are assessed using a clear scoring system outlined below in the 'How your application will be scored' section on Page 22.
 Your application will be given a total score.